 The age and marital status of your children are important factors in the immigration process.
-For immigration purposes, a “child” is defined as being unmarried and under 21, whereas a “son” or “daughter” is defined as being married and/or 21 or over.
+For immigration purposes, a “child” is defined as being unmarried and under 21, whereas if a person is married and/or over 21, that person is defined asa “son” or “daughter”.

 A more detailed description of who is considered a "child" in the immigration process is given below.
 If you or your child, son or daughter currently serves in the U.S. military, see the “Military” section of the website.

 Filing for Your Relative Who Lives in the United States